-The keypad can be locked to prevent unauthorized access to the 1800's programming.
-This will only prevent programming from being changed.
-You may, however, play back programming parameters and listen to a status report without unlocking the keypad.
-To edit programming parameters or record messages, you must unlock the keyboard by entering the four-digit lock/unlock code.
+The 1400 can be locked to prevent unauthorized call-in access to its programming.
+You may, however, listen to a status report without unlocking the 1400.
+To remotely edit programming parameters or record messages, you must call in and unlock the 1400 by entering the four-digit lock/unlock code.